Q&A: Beginners Questions about Modeling Answered

 Got Modeling Answers?
 I’d Love to Hear Them!

 If you can add helpful answers to any of these questions, please leave your comments below.
 I’m sure new models coming in would love to hear what you have to say.
-Oh, be sure and pick up my modeling book on Kindle before you go.
+Oh, be sure and pick up my modeling book before you go.
 Thanks for reading.

 Filed under: Modeling Tips